Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-To estimate the reputation of each member, we propose to use CredRank, an algorithm inspired by PageRank and developed for blockchain based communities by SourceCred (\href{sourcecred.io}{sourcecred.io}).
-We can estimate the value of each contribution relatively to the marginal value it brings to the community as a whole and engage the community by effectively rewarding Quantinar contributors for the labor they provided in order to produce their own contribution.
-SourceCred provides an algorithm for distributing rewards with a community which is abstract enough to be used in any DAO thanks to the concepts of \textit{Grain} and \textit{Cred}.
+SourceCred provides an algorithm for distributing rewards within a community that is sufficiently abstract to be used in any DAO thanks to the concepts of \textit{Grain} and \textit{Cred}.
 Cred refers to the reputation score defined in the next Section \ref{sec:rep_score} which is mapped by a utility token that is not transferable and can be gained by contributing to the community.
-In the Quantinar DAO, the Cred token will be named \textbf{QNAR}.
-The second concept of SourceCred's algorithm is Grain, represented by the Quantlet token, \textbf{QLET}, in Quantinar DAO.
+In the Quantinar DAO, the Cred token will be named QNAR.
+The second concept of SourceCred's algorithm is Grain, represented by the Quantlet token, QLET, in Quantinar DAO.
 This token is meant for the creation of an internal research-based economy and will be tradable on external exchanges.
-It will be used for the payment of developers to generate new features for the platform, gaining access to private courselet components or as payment for consulting top-level researchers inside the platform (see Section \ref{sec:reward}).
+It will be used to pay contributors based on the QNAR score and gain access to premium features of the platform such as private courselet components or consulting top-level researchers (see Section \ref{sec:reward}).